openbdk/whitepaper/openbdk.md

 OPEN BDK is a next-generation blockchain platform designed to empower developers and communities.
 By integrating scalable technology, decentralized governance, and sustainable tokenomics, OPEN BDK ensures long-term growth and innovation in the blockchain ecosystem.

-Its developer-first approach, combined with tools and grants, bridges the gap between blockchain infrastructure and real-world applications, creating a foundation for limitless possibilities.
+Its developer-first approach, combined with tools and grants, bridges the gap between blockchain infrastructure and real-world applications, creating a foundation for blockchain CI/CD